jonmelcher/shuffle/README.md

     - O(n) time complexity as we must pass over the slice of integers at least once, and computing a random number is O(1)
     - random number generator will be the global math/rand generator, seeded with the time
         - if security were a concern then we could reconsider how we seed, and consider using the global crypto/rand random number generator
+- program is a binary which can be executed with a single integer argument `N`
+    - `N` cannot be negative, or a value unable to be parsed to an integer
+    - `0` is an acceptable value for `N`, no integers will be outputted

+## testing
+- run `go test` in the root project directory
+- the distribution tests take some time and are running for both native / FisherYates algorithms, can specify test files or test cases with as arguments to `go test`

+## building / installing
+- run `go build` in the root project directory to generate the `shuffle` binary in the root directory
+- alternatively, set `GOBIN` to point to the project's bin directory, and run `go install` to generate the `shuffle` binary there
+- a `shuffle` binary has been committed for convenience

+## running the program
+- execute the `shuffle` binary with a single integer argument `N`